To vape or not to vape? New research and experts weigh in on whether e-cigs really are a safe cigarette alertnative

-But this is only part of the picture, cautions Jock Lawrason, M.D., a pulmonologist and chief medical officer for Nantucket Cottage Hospital in Massachusetts.
-Once the vaporized nicotine is inhaled, it enters the bloodstream through the lungs and stimulates receptors in the brain to satisfy the ongoing need for nicotine.
+Once the vaporized nicotine is inhaled, it enters the bloodstream through the lungs and stimulates receptors in the brain to satisfy the ongoing need for nicotine, says Jock Lawrason, M.D., a pulmonologist and chief medical officer for Nantucket Cottage Hospital in Massachusetts.
 “E-cigarettes don’t have the dangerous chemicals and irritants that we are exposed to from regular cigarettes such as tars and other carcinogens, but they do have nicotine in them, which addictive and not safe.”

-One major concern noted by the CDC is that while several e-cigarette manufacturers make models that deliver progressively lower amounts of nicotine (including models with zero nicotine), that’s only one ingredient.
+Some borderline good news: several e-cigarette manufacturers make models that deliver progressively lower amounts of nicotine (including models with no nicotine at all).
+But that’s only one ingredient.
 “E-cigarette use is growing rapidly,” says CDC director Tom Frieden, M.D., M.P.H.
 “Yet there is still a lot we don’t know about these products.”
-Including what exactly is in those sleek tubes since right now there is no rule forcing manufacturers to disclose the ingredients, although the FDA is trying to expand its authority.

 The one area where researchers see real promise for e-cigs is helping smokers quit.
 In a small study of 25 smokers lead by Keith Ablow, M.D., 75 percent of patients put tobacco away when given e-cigarettes (provided by Logic, an e-cigarette manufacturer) while 50 percent of those then stopped e-cigarettes as well, leading to full smoking cessation.

 But this only seems to work if you’re replacing regular cigarettes with e-cigarettes and not using them in addition to other tobacco products, a pattern called “dual use” that Tim McAfee, M.D., M.P.H., director of the Office on Smoking and Health at CDC finds very concerning.
-“If large numbers of adult smokers become users of both traditional cigarettes and e-cigarettes, the net public health effect could be quite negative,” he wrote in an official CDC position.
+“If large numbers of adult smokers become users of both traditional cigarettes and e-cigarettes, the net public health effect could be quite negative,” he said in a release.

 So if you are trying to kick the habit, e-cigarettes may help you, but if you don’t smoke, there’s no good reason to try electronically lighting up.
 “People who don’t smoke and start using e-cigarettes still risk becoming addicted to the nicotine, which is of particular concern for potential young users.
 At the end of the day, we know that nicotine is absolutely not a safe substance to use on a chronic basis,” Dr. Lawrason says.